BainbridgeArtisanResourceNetwork/Barney/README.md

 ## Overview

+We are going to start the Barney project by simulating a greeting robot in PyRoboSim.

 PyRoboSim is a lightweight 2D mobile robot simulator for behaviour prototyping.
-In this project, we use PyRoboSim to create a custom world of the BARN building using its floor plan.
-It includes defining the office rooms and studios, hallways, some locations and objects from pick-and-place tasks and robots (IDOGs).
+We use PyRoboSim to create a custom world of each of the BARN building floors using a BARN floor plan.
+It includes defining the office rooms and studios, hallways, some locations and objects from pick-and-place tasks.
 We use the PyRoboSim demo robot.
 To control the robots, we can use the GUI, python scripts or ROS actions/services.

 ## Demo